marinasatsyk/DARDEMarina_P14_18032021/README.md

 -   Fork the [Git repository] (https://github.com/marinasatsyk/DARDEMarina_P14_18032021.git)
 -   Clone it on your computer.
 -   The `npm i` or `yarn` command will allow you to install the dependencies.
--
--   The `npm start` for backend part and `npm start` for frontend part command will allow you to run the the application. .
+-   The `npm start` command will allow you to run the the application.

 Runs the app in the development mode.
 Open [http://localhost:3002](http://localhost:3002) to view it in your browser.